Lagat-Collete/Burger-Palace/README.md

 . open the project on live Server.
 .
 Network.
 ## Known Bugs
--There are no known bugs
+-There are no known bugs.
 ## Technology used
 1. HTML5
 2. CSS